thomas-xin/Encodec-Stream/README.md

 # Encodec-Stream
-A somewhat lightweight wrapper around [Encodec](https://github.com/facebookresearch/encodec) that enables dynamic streamed reading, seeking, metadata and GPU support.
+A somewhat lightweight wrapper around [Encodec](https://github.com/facebookresearch/encodec) that enables dynamic streamed reading, seeking, metadata, GPU support, streaming from URL, and arbitrary bitrates.

 ## Problem
 By nature, the ECDC format was originally intended to be encoded and decoded in a single step.
 This makes it efficient, but makes streaming incredibly difficult.